monkeypostulate/abm_covid19/README.md

 - Percentage of people infected.
 Randomized in the whole population
 - Community infected, and percentage of people infected.
 - Network topology
+- Parameter: percentage of people infected
+- Parameter: (optional & more complex) percentage of people infected in a comunity.
 <br>

 <b>Assumption 3.</b>